I have a favourite plant family. Apiaceae or Umbelliferae – both names are commonly used.

 It’s also known as the parsley, celery and carrot family.

 So many plants I love to grow and eat belong to this family.

 Parsley is my favourite green herb, as readers of this blog may know.
 You can read more about parsley here.

-This wonderful plant family includes fennel, lovage, cicely (also called chervil), coriander (also called cilantro), parsnip, carraway, celeriac, and more.
+This wonderful plant family includes fennel, lovage, cicely (also called chervil), coriander (also called cilantro), parsnip, carraway, cumin, celeriac, and more.
 Anise, asafetida, angelica and sea holly are also in the Apiaceae family.

 The poisonous cousin

 Most notoriously there’s hemlock, Conium maculatum, the poisonous cousin of the family.
 Hemlock is seriously toxic.
 The Greek philosopher Socrates was executed using a drink containing hemlock.